ctools/ctools/doc/source/users/reference_manual/ctobssim.rst

     Radius of CTA field of view (simulation cone radius) (in degrees).

 ``tmin [time]``
-    Start time (UTC string, JD, MJD or time in seconds).
+    Start time (UTC string, JD, MJD or MET in seconds).

 ``tmax [time]``
-    Stop time (UTC string, JD, MJD or time in seconds).
+    Stop time (UTC string, JD, MJD or MET in seconds).

 ``emin [real]``
     Lower energy limit of simulated events (in TeV).